renlulu/ParseProject/Upbit/project.md

 ---
+name: Upbit
-name: Upbitdescription: A South Korean cryptocurrency exchange that allows for trading of various altcoins and Bitcoin.
+description: A South Korean cryptocurrency exchange that allows for trading of various altcoins and Bitcoin.
 logo: yes
 categories: Exchange
 status: Live